abanZaman125/product-preview-card-component/README-template.md

 ### Useful resources

 - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author

 - Frontend Mentor - [@yourusername](https://www.frontendmentor.io/profile/yourusername)

-## Acknowledgments

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.